huangyingw/minds_docs/docs/guides/frontend.md

 title: Frontend
 ---

-_This guide assumes that you have already [installed your stack](getting-started/installation.md)_
+_This guide assumes that you have already [installed your stack](getting-started/installation.md)_.

 Minds uses [Angular 8](https://angular.io) for the frontend.
 Work is currently underway to introduce server side rendering with Angular Universal.

-The source code can be found in the [front repository](https://gitlab.com/minds/front).
+The source code can be found in the [Front repository](https://gitlab.com/minds/front).

 ## Building